 \subsubsection{The Dirichlet form method}

-The second method to obtain a Hunt process as in Remark \ref{r;absolute}, given a transition function as in ($\textbf{H1}$), is by the method introduced in \cite[section 4]{AKR}.
-We shall call it the Dirichlet form method and refine it as follows in a frame that is suitable for our purposes.
+The second method to obtain a Hunt process as in Remark \ref{r;absolute}, given a transition function as in ($\textbf{H1}$), is by a method that we shall call the Dirichlet form method.
+It is a refinement of the method introduced in \cite[Section 4]{AKR}.
+We shall put it in a frame that is suitable for our purposes.
 We assume hence ($\textbf{H1}$) to hold and explain the main steps of the method and of our refinement.

 Given the transition function $(P_t)_{t \ge 0}$ on $E$, restricted to the positive dyadic rationals $S:= \bigcup_{n \in \N} S_n$, $S_n : = \{k2^{-n} \ | \ k \in \N \cup \{0\}\}$, we construct a Markov process